 Writer Recommends: Sarah Hawkinson: Why boycotting fast fashion is a privilege

 The new normal

-With the sheer amount of information and resources out there, it is easy to become overwhelmed with the expectation of buying sustainable fashion 100% of the time, and to me this is not only unrealistic but counterproductive and near on impossible to achieve!
-Which is why surrounding yourself with a good group of likeminded people will not only create a positive environment, but it can also be a supportive network.
+With the sheer amount of information and resources out there, it is easy to become overwhelmed with the expectation of buying sustainable fashion 100% of the time, and to me, this is not only unrealistic but counterproductive and near on impossible to achieve!
+This is why surrounding yourself with a good group of like-minded people will not only create a positive environment but can also be a supportive network.
 This can be in the form of sharing knowledge or even swapping clothing, which solves the problem if you can’t afford to buy a sustainable item.
 The best thing about supporting one another is that there is no cost associated and so many benefits to gain for you and others!